05 September 2025

 One of the big advantages of novated leases is the tax benefits they offer.
 Here’s what you can expect from your novated lease:

-• Income tax: as mentioned, because lease payments come out of pre-tax income, the amount of income tax you’re liable to pay is reduced.
+• Income tax: as mentioned, because lease payments come out of your pre-tax income, the amount of income tax you’re liable to pay is reduced.
 This is despite the fact that you’re earning the same amount.

 • GST on purchase: the GST on the purchase of the vehicle can be claimed by your leasing company, which can pass the savings of potentially thousands of dollars on to you.
+In 2025-26, the maximum credit claimable is $6,334.

 • GST on running costs: it isn’t just the car purchase that you can avoid GST on.
 Insurance, registration, maintenance and fuel can all be GST-free, in addition to the ability to pay for them out of your pre-tax income (in the case of fully maintained novated leases).